ttiny/deploy/README.md

       # project specific variables
     repo:
       # repo configuration for the project
-    docker:
+    image:
-      # docker configuration for the project
+      # docker image configuration for the project
     pod:
       # pod configuration for the project
 ```